War3Evo/War3Source/addons/sourcemod/plugins/README.md

 These are precompiled with the most stable version and ready to use.

-War3Source is naturally compatible with CSS, CSGO, and L4D2, but until we confirm these, we have not made precompiles for them.
+War3Source is naturally compatible with CSS, CSGO, and L4D2.
+We are unable to confirm these.

+It is strongly suggested that you precompile your own copy  to the latest version, instead of using precompiled.

 # Accepting Donations #